-- The TNC can position only controlled axes - In order for the tilted axes to be positioned, you must enter a feed rate and a setup clearance in addition to the tilting angles, during cycle definition. - Use only preset tools (the full tool length must be defined). - The position of the tool tip as referenced to the workpiece surface remains nearly unchanged after tilting. - The TNC performs the tilt at the last programmed feed rate.
+- The TNC can position only closed-loop axes. - In order for the tilted axes to be positioned, you must enter a feed rate and a set-up clearance in addition to the tilting angles, during cycle definition. - Use only preset tools (the full tool length must be defined). - The position of the tool tip as referenced to the workpiece surface remains nearly unchanged after tilting. - The TNC performs the tilt at the last programmed feed rate.
 The maximum feed rate that can be reached depends on the complexity of the swivel head or tilting table.